Budibase/website/content/blog/data/create-forms-for-sql-databases.md

 ## Step 1 - Connect to your database

-If you don’t have a free Budibase account, you can [sign up for one here](https://account.budibase.app/register?utm_source=website&utm_medium=cta&utm_campaign=navigation-cta).
+The first thing you need to do is create a free Budibase account.

 Next, create a new app, and start from scratch.
 Select your [data source](https://budibase.com/blog/data/data-sources/).
 In our case, it’s a MySQL database.